Grandparents and other family members

 Call the Family Relationship Advice Line.

-Read the Federal Circuit Court’s information for grandparents and other family members.
+Read the Federal Circuit and Family Court of Australia’s information for grandparents and others.

 Seek legal advice.